Burning Man Co-Founder Larry Harvey Dies At 70

 Since the early 1990s, tens of thousands of free-spirited revelers have descended on the Black Rock Desert, about two hours north of Reno, Nev., each August.
 Festival-goers take in art, participate in meditation and other mind-bending events at the week-long celebration.

-Festival-goers pay anywhere from $425 to $1,200 a ticket to travel to the scorching hot desert, according to the Associated Press, where they must bring their own food, camp out and partake in a range of events.
+Festival-goers pay anywhere from $425 to $1,200 a ticket to travel to the scorching hot desert, according to the Associated Press, where they bring their own food, camp out and partake in a range of events.
 On the festival's penultimate night, a huge effigy or Man is set on fire in a massive, jubilant celebration.

 Many stories have been told about why Harvey decided to build a wooden man and set it ablaze on the beach in 1986.